Menu

 Computed Tomography Physics and Instrumentation RAD 72

-• Examine current and emerging CT technological innovations and their potential impact on medical diagnostics.
+• Examine current and emerging CT technological innovations and their applications in medical imaging.

-• Explain quality control procedures and quality assurance programs for maintaining CT imaging standards.
+• Explain quality control procedures and quality assurance programs in CT imaging

-• Describe the role of informatics and digital systems in CT image management and evaluate their impact on clinical decision-making.
+• Describe the role of informatics and digital systems in image management.

-• Evaluate the impact of imaging parameters, patient positioning, and artifacts on CT image quality and describe strategies for artifact reduction.
+• Evaluate the impact of imaging parameters, patient positioning, and artifacts on image quality.

-• Compare data acquisition methods in CT and analyze their impact on image quality and clinical applications.
+• Compare data acquisition methods and analyze their impact on image quality and clinical applications.

-• Describe radiation protection principles to minimize exposure and ensure ethical practices for patients and healthcare personnel.
+• Describe radiation protection principles for minimizing exposure and ensuring ethical practice

-• Identify CT scanner components and explain their roles in image formation, reconstruction processes, and postprocessing techniques.
+• Identify CT scanner components and explain their role in image formation, reconstruction, and postprocessing.

 Computed Tomography Procedures and Patient Care RAD 71